-TOPs are added to foods with the intended purpose of lowering cholesterol absorption in humans.
-It is proposed that each low-fat milk product will contain 0.9 g of TOPs/250 mL serving size and will carry labelling statements to indicate that consumption of two serves/day is the recommended limit for individual daily consumption and that, further consumption above the recommended levels does not significantly lead to any further reductions in cholesterol absorption (refer to further information below on the labelling of these products in section 5.7 below).
+TOPs are added to foods with the intended purpose of lowering cholesterol absorption.
+It is proposed that each low-fat milk product will contain 0.9 g of TOPs/250 mL serving size and will carry labelling statements to indicate that consumption of two to three serves/day is the recommended limit for individual daily consumption and that, further consumption above the recommended levels does not significantly lead to any further reductions in cholesterol absorption (refer to further information below on the labelling of these products in section 5.7 below).

 The food matrix may be a determining factor in the efficacy of free sterols and stanols.
 However, while an assessment of efficacy is not a specific requirement of an assessment under the novel foods standard, truth in labelling is considered relevant to the section 10 objectives of the FSANZ Act.
 If there is a specific intent to indicate on the label that the consumption of phytosterol-containing low-fat milks will achieve lower cholesterol levels in subjects, then this should be supported by relevant clinical evidence as part of the provision of adequate information relating to food to enable consumers to make informed choices.

 In support of this Application to extend the use of TOPs, the Applicant has submitted efficacy studies including the data and results from clinical studies involving mildly hypercholesterolaemic individuals in a variety of food matrixes, including milk.
-The Applicant has also provided specific detailed marketing information in relation to low-fat milk products that are the subject of this Application.
-Overall, the available human studies do provide information in relation to the effectiveness of TOPs incorporated into food products to reduce cholesterol absorption.
+The Applicant has also provided specific detailed marketing information in relation to low-fat milk that are the subject of this Application.